-Remember earlier when we mentioned SportBet offers nine different sign-up bonuses and players can only choose one?
-Well, perhaps we should mention that players can switch their bonus at any time with a quick call to customer service.
+Remember earlier when we mentioned that the SportBet sportsbook offers nine different sign-up bonuses and players can only choose one?
+Well, perhaps we should mention that players can switch their bonuses at any time with a quick call to customer service.
 If you grow tired of the aforementioned SuperSave bonus, you can convert to a bonus based on cashback, casino rebate, or other options.
 Head over to the SportBet promo section to analyze all the existing offers.

-The last question when creating an account on SportBet is a yes-or-no checkmark for “I would like to receive information about SportBet’s offers and promotions.”
+The last question when creating an account on the SportBet sportsbook is a yes-or-no checkmark for “I would like to receive information about SportBet's offers and promotions.”
 No checkmark and you’ll be excluded from all SportBet marketing mailings.
-Checkmark and you’ll be opted in to SportBet’s email list.
+Checkmark and you’ll be opted into SportBet’s email list.
 We opted for the latter and don’t regret it.
 Emails are infrequent from SportBet and when one does land in our inbox, the included bonuses are more than worth it.

-Unfortunately, there’s no way to stream games on SportBet.
+Unfortunately, there’s no way to stream games on SportBet sportsbook.
 If you have action on a game, you’ll have to turn elsewhere to watch it, say cable or a pay-for-streaming subscription package.